Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 Before installing

-• Identify the actual light (morning/evening) and avoid drafty areas.
+• Identify actual light (morning/evening) and avoid drafty areas.

 • Choose 3 sizes: large / compact / trailing.

-• Coordinate 2 colors of pots max, varied textures.
+• Coordinate 2 pot colors max, varied textures.

 Weekly routine

-• Dusting the foliage + quarter turn of the pots.
+• Dusting foliage + quarter turn of pots.

 • Deep watering + complete drainage.